Henrikan/dynamics-365-unified-operations-public/articles/supply-chain/procurement/automatic-charges-allocation.md

 1. **For sales orders only:** In the **Mode of delivery relation** field, select a specific mode of delivery if you set the **Mode of delivery code** field to *Table*.
 If you set the **Mode of delivery code** field to *Group*, select a mode of delivery group.
 1. On the **Lines** FastTab, define the charges and the charges rates that will be used when the current auto charge is applied.
 You can use the toolbar on this FastTab to add as many lines as you require.
 For each line, set the following fields:

+    - **Sequence** – Select the currency that should be used to calculate the charge.
+Only applicable for **Level** *Header* for sales quotation and sales order charges.
+    - **Compound** – Select the currency that should be used to calculate the charge.
+Only applicable for **Level** *Header* for sales quotation and sales order charges.
     - **Currency** – Select the currency that should be used to calculate the charge.
     - **Charges code** – Select the code for the charge.
     - **Category** – Select one of the following values:

         - *Fixed* – The charge is entered as a fixed amount on the line.
 Fixed charges can be used on charges both in the order header and on the order lines.
         - *Pcs* – The charge is based on the unit.
 These charges can be used only on order lines.
 They will appear when you calculate the order total.
+This category is only applicable for **Level** *Line*
         - *Percent* – The charge is entered as a percentage on the line.
 Percentage charges can be used on charges both in the order header and on the order lines.
         - *Intercompany percent* – The charge is entered as a percentage on the line for intercompany orders.
 Intercompany percentage charges can be used only on order lines.
         - *External* – The charge is calculated by a third-party service that is associated with one or more shipping carriers.
+        - *Specific unit* – The charge value is expressed by the unit of measure in the charge line.
+It is applied proportionally to the sales line unit of measure using unit of measure conversion.
+This category is only applicable for **Level** *Line*
+        - *Specific unit match* – The charge value is expressed by the unit of measure in the charge line.
+The sales line unit of measure must match the unit on for the charge line to be applied. no unit of measure conversion is applied.
+This category is only applicable for **Level** *Line*

+    - **Unit** – Enter the unit applicable when the category is *Specific unit* or *Specific unit match*.
     - **Charges value** – Enter the charge value, based on the category that you selected.
     - **Charges currency code** – Specify a currency for the charge if you want to use a currency other than the currency that you specified in the **Currency** field.
 You can use a different currency only if the **Debit type** or **Credit type** field is set to either *Ledger account* or *Item* for the selected charges code.
     - **From amount** – Specify a starting amount to apply the auto charge to.
 In this context, the amount refers to the order total.